Therapy for BPD in Beverly Hills | Online Across CA

 Strengthen relationship skills

-I support clients in building trust, navigating conflict, and maintaining closeness without losing their sense of self, using evidence-based tools from DBT and CBT to promote healthier relational dynamics.
+I will support you as you work to build trust, navigate conflict, and maintain closeness with others without losing your sense of self, using evidence-based tools from DBT and CBT to promote healthier relational dynamics.